boldbi/bold-bi-docs/docs/managing-resources/user-profile.md

 ![Add New Site](/static/assets/managing-resources/images/add-new-site.png)

-To add an external BI site, click `Add new site`, fill in the following details as shown in the following image, then click `Save`.
+To add an external BI site, click on `Add new site`, fill in the required details as shown in the image, then click `Save`.

 * Name - Enter the name that you want for external site.
 * Client ID - Enter the Client Id of the site.